w0006887/modules/0410/mdModule.md

 In a sense, it is a contract between the instructor and students.
 Let's get into some of the required sections of a syllabus:

 * Course description: this section includes the course code (such as CISP 310), the course title, the course description, unit count, and course student learning outcomes (SLOs).
 * Section description: a section is an offering of a course.
-This part includes the modality, meeting days/time, meeting location, start/end dates of the session.
+This part includes the modality, meeting days/time, meeting location, and start/end dates of the session.
 * Instructor information: This section includes information needed for students to find the instructor: name, email, office hour time and location, and other means to contact.
 * Communication policy: this section describes expectations related to communication, including, but not limited to, the following:
   * Expected frequency for students to check their email/messages from the learning management system (LMS).
 Every 24 hours for weekdays and 48 hours for weekends are reasonable expectations.